Building a globally distributed full-stack app using Cloudflare Pages, Next.js and Fauna

 And then we can change it to a process environment.
+All right.
 Did you also import or install Fauna db?

 So we're here.
 So let's try to new product.
 Let's do price.
 Some random stuff.

 Let's see if it works.
 Fingers crossed.
-Yeah.
-Looks like it's working.
+Yeah, it works.
+Like, looks like it's working.

 All right.
 Yeah.
 So now we can go to our collection.
-We'll see that new product actually.
+We'll see that that new product actually.

 So right here.
-In the examples?
+The examples?
 Yeah.
 Tutorials?
 Yeah.
-Somewhere.
+Somewhere up.

+Oh, somewhere up.
 Yeah.
 Somewhere there.
 Yeah.
-So we're going to have it somewhere here.
-Under the tutorials.
+So we're going to have it somewhere here under the tutorials.

 Yeah.
 And since Next.js 13 is kind of new, you know, this might break during deployment.

-And pretty much add the Fauna.
+And pretty much add Lefana.
 And you can create a full stack application that way as well.

-Let's say you want to pull down all the products, you can just go to db.js.
+So if you want to pull down all the let's say you want to pull down all the products, you can just go to.

-Yeah, right here.
-So the db .js, yeah, get product by ID.
+So the db.js.
+Yeah.
+Get product by ID.
 There's also get all products.
+So yeah.

-It's called Fauna Edge Computing Reference Architecture.
-And it kind of like tells people about like, like explains people about like how data residency and everything kind of works.
+It's called Fona Edge Computing Reference Architecture.
+And it kind of, it kind of like, tells people about like, like explains people about like, how data residency and everything kind of works.